WordPress/wordpress-develop/README.md

 #### For Mac M1 users and ARM architectures

-You can add a new file at the root of the installation to customize the docker-compose configuration:
+You can add a new file named `docker-compose.override.yml` at the root of the installation to customize the docker-compose configuration:

 ```
 # docker-compose.override.yml